 By working with a global leader in silicon-based technology, CVDW has access to some of the best minds and processes available, and we are excited to be working with a company so committed to supporting vision correction in the developing world.

-The Centre for Vision in the Developing World's Child ViSion™ glasses have been nominated for the Design Museum's Designs of the Year Awards, in the 'product' category.
+The Centre for Vision in the Developing World's Child Vision glasses have been nominated for the Design Museum's Designs of the Year Awards, in the 'product' category.
 Come and see the new glasses in the Design Museum in London from March 20 - July 7.

-Dow Corning and the Centre for Vision in the Developing World achieve major milestone in Child ViSion™ initiative
+The Centre for Vision in the Developing World and Dow Corning achieve major milestone in Child Vision initiative

 New prototype of self-adjustable glasses will help bring vision correction to children in the developing world

 Oxford, UK - Dow Corning, a global leader in silicon-based technology, and the Centre for Vision in the Developing World (CVDW) are jointly announcing a collaboration to create an innovative new way to help correct the vision of children in the developing world.
-Dow Corning has committed US$3 million of funding and materials expertise to the CVDW as part of this collaboration to launch an initiative called Child ViSion™.
+Dow Corning has committed US$3 million of funding and materials expertise to the CVDW as part of this collaboration to launch an initiative called Child Vision.

-Phone: +44 (0)1865 582101
+Phone: +44 (0)3030401043

 Address:

-c/o Centre for Vision in the Developing World
+Centre for Vision in the Developing World

 United Kingdom